bmz1/lume-blog/src/posts/5_nodejs-network-performance.md

 description: "In this post, I’ll walk you through what kind of bottlenecks I've found under high load, and how to address them."
 metas:
   title: 'Improving Node.js network performance'
-  description: 'In this post, I’ll walk you through what kind of bottlenecks I've found under high load, and how to address them.'
+  description: "In this post, I’ll walk you through what kind\nbottlenecks I've found under high load, and how to address\nthem."
   image: 'img/performance.jpg'

 ---